 I just wanted to thank all of you for your course and the help you gave me throughout.
 I just passed my certification yesterday and I am looking forward to the future as a Pharmacy Technician."

 My learning experience was awesome.
 My facilitator and student support personnel were obviously masters of their craft!
 The program was user friendly and in real time.
-I had big fun!"
+I had a lot of fun!"

 In general, I love learning.
 I got good feedback on all of my reports.
-The support that I received from Joshua (support staffer) went above and beyond my expectations."
+The support that I received went above and beyond my expectations."